christian-schlichtherle/bali-di-site/docs/guide/scala.md

 }
 ```

-As you can easily see, Bali DI automates the generation of quite some boilerplate code for you, but there's way more to
+As you can see, Bali DI automates the generation of a lot of boilerplate code for you, but there's much more to it
-it than that.
+than just that.
 For a general discussion of its design concept, features and benefits please check the [Overview](overview.md) page.